 The WEBLOG data-set consists of the log files of an Apache web server, taken over a 139 day period from August to September of 2004.
-A 4-dimensional data-set of ~ 7.7 million points was extracted from the over 154 million rows of log data.
-The four dimensions recorded the IP address, day of access, hour of access and HTTP return code for each log entry.
-They had cardinalities of 834406, 139, 24 and 16, respectively, with bit sizes of 20, 8, 5 and 4.
-A regular Hilbert index requires 80 bits to represent while a compact Hilbert index requires only 37, a savings of over 2.2 times.
+A four-dimensional data-set was extracted from the over 154 million rows of log data, as summarized in Table 1.